Dr Muhammad Rafiq

 I am a consultant neurologist with special interest in MND.
-I was trained in neurology and did my research in MND at the Sheffield Teaching Hospitals and University of Sheffield under the auspices of Prof. Dame Pamela Shaw.
+I was trained in neurology and did my research in MND at the Sheffield Teaching Hospitals and University of Sheffield under the auspices of Professor Dame Pamela Shaw.

 How and why did you get into MND research?

-I got into MND research purely by chance but I soon realized the potential of making a difference in the lives of people with MND.
+I got into MND research purely by chance but I soon realised the potential of making a difference in the lives of people with MND.
 I continued in this field as I felt that I was able to look after the needs of people with MND and over the years I became very good at diagnosing and managing this condition.

 Can you briefly describe the research you are currently involved in?